-- Picture identification (physical or digital driver's license, passport, state-issued identification, or school-issued identification) is required when checking in for competitive events. - If competitors are late for an objective test, they will be allowed to compete until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.
+- Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events. - If competitors are late for their assigned objective test time, they will be allowed to compete with a five-point penalty until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event. - Some competitive events start before the Opening Session of SLC.
+The schedules for competitive events are displayed in the local time of the SLC location.
 Competitive event schedules cannot be changed.
-Competitive events start before the Opening Session of the SLC.

 • The number of competitors will determine the number of winners.
-The maximum number of winners will be 10.
+The maximum number of winners is 10.